Sign Up

 Two biopsies are typically used when breast cancer is of concern.
 Core-needle biopsy (CNB) uses a larger hollow needle guided by diagnostics (MRI, ultrasounds) to sample the area of concern.
 Excisional biopsy, most often used in breast cancer cases, is performed in the operating room, and the entire mass/lesion is removed.

-Before biopsies occur, a mammogram is done first.
-Findings from the mammogram are reported using BIRADS or Breast Imaging Reporting And Diagnostic System (American Cancer Society, 2022b; Castro et al., 2017).
+Before biopsies occur, a mammogram is performed.
+Findings from the mammogram are reported using the Breast Imaging Reporting and Diagnostic System (BIRADS) (American Cancer Society, 2022b; Castro et al., 2017).

 Category 0Additional imaging and evaluation are warranted